louisaiva/subrunner/GameDesign/logseq/pages/ROADMAP.md

 				- TODO PIC input : left mouse
 			- TODO adapt exploit selection
 				- TODO PIC input : mid mouse
-			- TODO create a InputFeedbackSwitcher + InputFeedbackManager for updating them all -
+			- DONE create a InputFeedbackSwitcher + InputFeedbackManager for updating them all -
 		-
 		- TODO implement enemy wave system for the spawners to not appear